Intersection configurations in free and free times free-abelian groups: Abstract

 \section{Abstract}

-In this paper we delve into the behaviour of multiple intersections of subgroups of free and free times free-abelian (FTFA) groups with respect to finite generability.
+In this paper we study intersection configurations ---which describe the behaviour of multiple (finite) intersections of subgroups with respect to finite generability--- in the realm of free and free times free-abelian (FTFA) groups.
+We say that a configuration is realizable in a group $G$ if there exist subgroups $H_1,\ldots , H_k \leqslant G$ realizing it.

-It is well known that free groups satisfy the Howson property (the intersection of any two finitely generated subgroups is again finitely generated).
-We show that Howson property is indeed the only obstruction for multiple intersection configurations to be realizable within~$\Fn$.
+It is well known that free groups $\Fn$ satisfy the Howson property: the intersection of any two finitely generated subgroups is again finitely generated.
+We show that the Howson property is indeed the only obstruction for multiple intersection configurations to be realizable within nonabelian free groups.

-On the contrary, FTFA groups are well known to be non-Howson.
-We study multiple intersections within FTFA groups, and we give an algorithm to decide, given $k\geqslant 2$ finitely generated subgroups, whether their intersection is again finitely generated and, in the affirmative case, compute a basis for it.
-We also show that any finite intersection configuration is realizable in $\FTA$, for $n\geqslant 2$ and $m$ big enough.
-As a consequence, we exhibit a finitely presented group where every intersection configuration is realizable.
+On the contrary, FTFA groups $\Fn \times \Zm$ are well known to be non-Howson.
+We also study multiple intersections within FTFA groups, providing an algorithm to decide, given $k\geq 2$ finitely generated subgroups, whether their intersection is again finitely generated and, in the affirmative case, compute a `basis' for it.
+We finally prove that any intersection configuration is realizable in a FTFA group $\FTA$, for $n\geq 2$ and big enough $m$.
+As a consequence, we exhibit finitely presented groups where every intersection configuration is realizable.